hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 #### Reverb Type
 `F0 43 1n 4C 02 01 00 mm ll F7`

 Sets reverb type.
-YAMAHA proprietary message.
+YAMAHA proprietary XG Parameter Change message.
 * `mm ll` are the MSB and LSB respectively. `n` is ignored; this is a global setting that affects the panel and all channels.
 * MSB types:
   * `00`, `05`–`7F`: 10(Off)